andrwkm/Commutable-Apartment-Finder/README.md

 # Commutable-Apartment-Finder
 Application that finds the perfect NYC apartment listings based on user inputs and commute preferences.

+While there is a deployed web service, this is best performed when cloned and run LOCALLY.
 ## Setup

 Clone the repo to download it from Github.